hyperjump-io/json-schema/README.md

     may throw an [InvalidSchemaError](#api) if there is a problem with the schema or a ValidationError if the instance doesn't validate against the schema.
+* **interpret**: (compiledSchema: CompiledSchema, instance: AnnotatedInstance, outputFormat: OutputFormat = BASIC) => AnnotatedInstance

+    Annotate an AnnotatedInstance object rather than plain JavaScript value.
+    This might be useful when building tools on top of the annotation functionality, but you probably don't need it.
 * **ValidationError**: Error & { output: OutputUnit }
     The `output` field contains an `OutputUnit` with information about the error.